mozilla/glean.js/samples/web-extension/README.md

 Whenever this webextensions popup is opened it will trigger Glean.js events.

+> **Note** This sample uses webpack to bundle the Glean.js script with the web extension code.

 ## How to run this sample

 1. Build Glean.js for the browser.
 On the root folder of this repository run: